-Section 3.4.2 BSCW instance configuration for Unix
+Section 3.4.2 BSCW instance configuration for Unix or section 4.5.1 BSCW Server Root Definition for Windows

 Important: Since version 4.0 BSCW uses roles for access control.
 This new approach is incompatible with the older access control model.
 All special access control settings are reset to (hopefully reasonable) defaults during upgrade.